Most models fail at the point of decision — where weak validation leads to rejection, delay, or loss of confidence.

 Practical, scenario-based health economics training combining Scenario-Based and Problem-Based Learning — bridging theory and real-world application for professionals who need results, not just theory.

-Each service is grounded in demonstrated research output and real consultancy delivery — not theoretical capability.
-I work with NHS organisations, pharmaceutical companies, government bodies, charities, and international health systems.
+I target interventions where risk is highest.
+Every service is grounded in demonstrated research output and real consultancy delivery — not theoretical capability.
+I work with NHS organisations, pharmaceutical companies, government bodies, and international health systems.

 Few senior health economists combine deep HTA methodology with hands-on AI and semantic data capability.
 I bring both.
 AI-assisted HTA workflows, SHACL ontology design, linked data infrastructure, and knowledge graph architecture for interoperable, machine-readable evidence systems.